Soulforce Revolution

 Soulforce Revolution is an album by hardcore punk band 7 Seconds.
-It was released by Restless Records in 1989, and peaked at #153 on the Billboard charts.
+It was released by Restless Records in 1989, and peaked at No. 153 on the Billboard charts.
+The band supported the album with a North American tour.

 The album featured a slower, more melodic punk sound.

+Critical reception

+The St. Louis Post-Dispatch praised "Seconds' powerful vocals, Steve Youth's rapid-fire bass lines, the excellent use of additional percussion by drummer Troy Mowatt, and Chris Carnahan's impressive debut on guitar."
+The State noted the "ferocious power tunes with loud, layered guitars and rapid-fire drumming" and the "thoughtful melodious rockers."

 Track listing

 All songs written by Kevin Seconds.